 It is second nature to you to know where everything in your car is, but your teen does not have the years of experience driving that you have obtained.
 The first thing that you should do before taking to the road is to know where all the essential equipment is in your vehicle.
-Your teen probably knows about the break and gas pedals, but may not know how to adjust the side mirrors or how to use the wash feature with the windshield wipers.
+Your teen probably knows about the break and gas pedals but may not know how to adjust the side mirrors or use the wash feature with the windshield wipers.
 Here is a list of all the things your teen should know how to operate the vehicle before taking to the road:

 That empty grocery store parking lot down the street you’ve been complaining about is now your ally.
 It is the perfect place to let your teen drive slowly.

-Staring out in low traffic areas like your neighborhood is a wise idea.
+Staring out in low-traffic areas like your neighborhood is a wise idea.
 Start below the speed limit; your teen may not have the reaction time yet to react when an animal or child runs out in front of them.

-Before you let your teen drive alone make sure of the following:
+Before you let your teen drive alone, make sure of the following: